sqwatato/Buildozer-Kivy-MacM1-Error/README.md

 My new error seems to be something with c++?
 The error logs mentions gcc a lot and pointer which I assume are from c++.
 I'm thinking I have the wrong version or a dependency that I don't have installed although I really have no clue.

 Here's the error.
-Full error in github.
+Full Error in here.
+Spec file, python app code, and previous error in Old Error file.

 ```
 /Users/jaydenl/Dev/kivy/kvcalc/.buildozer/android/platform/build-armeabi-v7a/build/other_builds/hostpython3/desktop/hostpython3/Modules/posixmodule.c:9084:15: error: implicit declaration of function 'sendfile' is invalid in C99 [-Werror,-Wimplicit-function-declaration]
         ret = sendfile(in, out, offset, &sbytes, &sf, flags);